 The new administration's policies should be in place by mid-2017 but won't be felt until late 2017 and into 2018.

 With international trade deals dropped and new import tariffs expected, materials costs could rise substantially.
 Any increased restrictions on immigration will also be felt in the labor supply.
 Plus, any large infrastructure projects would drive material and labor costs higher.

-We’ll all wait to see the actual impact as the fractious political climate in Washington, DC is hard to predict.
+We'll all wait to see the actual impact of Washington's fractious political climate, but it is hard to predict, as you're aware.

 The national construction cost index (developed from the costs of labor, material, and equipment) rose 2.5% in 2016 over 2015.
 The highest growth in costs happened in Oakland and San Francisco.

-The U.S. Census Bureau’s construction spending put-in-place investment predictions estimate that total residential construction will be up by 6.3% in 2017 and another 7.2% in 2018.
-Among other segments lodging, office, and healthcare are all expected to top 12% in 2017.
+The U.S. Census Bureau's construction spending put-in-place investment predictions estimate that total residential construction will increase by 6.3% in 2017 and another 7.2% in 2018.
+Among other segments, lodging, office, and healthcare are all expected to top 12% in 2017.
 The big loser in 2017 is expected to be industrial/manufacturing, down by 7.2%.

-Skilled labor remains in high demand, which will drive wages higher in 2017 in order to attract and keep qualified employees.
+Skilled labor remains in high demand, which will drive wages higher in 2017 to attract and keep qualified employees.
 Immigration restrictions will naturally put pressure on the labor supply.
-Plus, as the overall economy improves many employees will be attracted to other sectors, moving them out of construction.
+As the overall economy improves, many employees will be attracted to other sectors, moving them out of construction.

-Here again, changing US policies are driving uncertainty around lumber.
-With Canadian supplies under threat from any NAFTA changes coupled with increasing demand, the price can only go up.
+Here again, changing U.S. policies are driving uncertainty around lumber.
+With Canadian supplies under threat from any NAFTA changes coupled with increasing demand, the price can only increase.

-As you can imagine, with rising labor and materials costs profit margins will be challenging to maintain.
-Plus, depending on your industry segment and regional area you could either be experiencing significant growth or challenged to find your next project.
+As you can imagine, with rising labor and materials costs, profit margins will be challenging to maintain.
+Plus, depending on your industry segment and regional area, you could either be experiencing significant growth or be challenged to find your next project.